-The aim of the programme is to empower individuals in order that they may be able to operate more effectively in practice.
+The aim of the programme is to empower individuals in order to operate more effectively in practice by recognising the critical role that housing plays in developing and maintaining sustainable communities.
 This will be underpinned by a learning strategy which seeks to offer them self determination in terms of learning, and professional and personal development.